Additional support for learning

 How to access support

-If your child is school age, they will be referred to us by their school.
+If your child is school age, their school will refer them to us.

-If your child is pre-school age, they will be referred by the health visitor or a medical professional.
+If your child is pre-school age, the health visitor or a medical professional will refer them to us.